Pottery made to order | repair and restoration studio in Southern Delaware

 • Bond quality: stable, predictable curing prevents weak joints or distorted fills.

 A temperature shift of only 20–30 °F can make the difference between a sluggish 48-hour cure and a rapid, stable bond ready in just a few hours.
+Temperature affects all stages of epoxy use, including working time, functional cure, and full cure.

 Reducing cure time in 140 degree oven